Indica (Megasthenes): Philosophy

-Megasthenes makes a different division of the philosophers, saying that they are of two kinds - one of which he calls the Brachmanes, and the other the Sarmanes.
-Of the Sarmanes he tells us that those who are held in most honour are called the Hylobioi (Gymnosophist).
-Next in honour to the Hylobioi are the physicians, since they are engaged in the study of the nature of man.
+Megasthenes divides the Indian philosophers into two kinds - one of which he calls the Brachmanes, and the other the Sarmanes.
+Of the Sarmanes he states that the Hylobioi (Gymnosophist) are the most honored.
+The next most honoured are the physicians, since they are engaged in the study of the nature of man.
 Besides these there are diviners and sorcerers.
 Women pursue philosophy with some of them.

 Megasthenes also comments on the presence of pre-Socratic views among the Brahmans in India and Jews in Syria.
 Five centuries later Clement of Alexandria, in his Stromateis, may have misunderstood Megasthenes to be responding to claims of Greek primacy by admitting Greek views of physics were preceded by those of Jews and Indians.
 Megasthenes, like Numenius of Apamea, was simply comparing the ideas of the different ancient cultures.